Lamborghini: Lamborghini Super Trofeo

-The Super Trofeo is a series of Motorsport events held by Squadra corse using their Super Trofeo model vehicles (currently the Huracán Super Trofeo EVO2) which are racing versions of the road-approved models (Huracán and Gallardo models).
+The Super Trofeo is a series of Motorsport events held by Squadra corse using its Super Trofeo model vehicles (currently the Huracán Super Trofeo EVO2) which are racing versions of the road-approved models (Huracán and Gallardo models).

 The Super Trofeo events are held in three different series, in three continents: America, Asia and Europe.
-Many private race team participate each of these events.
+Many private race teams participate in each of these events.

 Every series consists of six rounds, each of which feature free practice sessions, qualifying and two races lasting 50 minutes each.
 There are four categories of drivers: Pro, Pro-Am, Am and Lamborghini Cup.
 The season ends in the Lamborghini Super Trofeo World Final.